What Happens if I Have a 401(k) Loan and Quit My Job?

 Leaving a job, whether by quitting or getting fired, is always a stressful time.
 Parting ways with a company with whom you have an outstanding 401(k) loan can cause even more problems.

-Regardless of how long you have left on a 401(k) loan, the IRS requires 401(k) loans to be repaid within 60 days of leaving an employer who sponsors the plan in which you took a loan out.
+Regardless of how long you have left on a 401(k) loan, the IRS requires 401(k) loans to be repaid by the tax due date for federal tax returns, including any extensions.

-Borrowers who fail to repay the remaining balance within 60 days will be required to pay income tax on the amount at the applicable tax rate.
+Borrowers who fail to repay the remaining balance by the tax due date will be required to pay income tax on the amount at the applicable tax rate.
 Additionally, a 10% early withdrawal penalty tax will be assessed as the IRS will deem the unpaid portion as an unqualified 401(k) disbursement.

 If you’ve spent the entire amount you received from your 401(k) loan, this amount will need to be made up by April 15, when taxes are due.